Understanding the Kubernetes Event Horizon

 $ kubectl describe pod/podinfo-9f56d4b58-2jj8z Name: podinfo-9f56d4b58-2jj8z Namespace: default Node: ...
 Events: Type Reason Age From Message ---- ------ ---- ---- ------- Normal Scheduled 42s default-scheduler Successfully assigned default/podinfo-9f56d4b58-2jj8z to node1 Normal Pulled 41s kubelet Container image "ghcr.io/stefanprodan/podinfo:5.1.2" already present on machine Normal Created 41s kubelet Created container podinfod Normal Started 41s kubelet Started container podinfod

-Events are purely for diagnostic purposes: they aren’t used by Kubernetes controllers to trigger any behaviour.
+Events are purely for diagnostic purposes- they aren’t used by Kubernetes controllers to trigger any behavior.

-Here’s another example, where changed the image reference to “example”, which does not exist:
+Here’s another example, where the image reference is changed to “example”, which does not exist: